Outbound Call Center Pricing

-And if your program is more than 5,000 hours per month (about 30 FTEs), you should expect to pay $28.00 per hour as a base price but you may get additional discounts if the program is very simple, if you give a long contract term and if the outbound call center can do the training very quickly and easily to get new reps up to speed fast.
+For programs more than 5,000 hours per month (about 30 FTEs), you should expect to pay $28.00 per hour as a base price.
+Additional discounts may be considered if the program is very simple and with a long contract term and if the outbound call center can do the training very quickly and easily to get new reps up to speed fast.

 How is an outbound call center hour calculated?
-Here at Quality Contact Solutions, invoice our clients for every hour that a front-line outbound call center agent is assigned to a client program.
-And for every 3.75 hours worked, clients pay for 15 minutes of break time.
-So, in an 8 hour day, a client pays for 7.5 hours of work time plus 30 minutes of break time.
-If your program needs 10 outbound call center agents to meet your goals on a daily basis, you will be invoiced for 80 hours (10 agents x 8 hours per day).
+At Quality Contact Solutions, we invoice our clients for every hour that a front-line outbound call center agent is assigned to a client program.
+Therefore, for every 3.75 hours worked, clients pay for 15 minutes of break time.
+So, in an 8-hour day, a client pays for 7.5 hours of work time plus 30 minutes of break time.
+For example, if your program needs 10 outbound call center agents to meet your goals on a daily basis, you will be invoiced for 80 hours (10 agents x 8 hours per day).

 Pay for performance for outbound call center pricing

 Most outbound call centers will not consider working on a pure ‘pay for performance’ basis unless the client can share significant detailed information about the program’s previous success.
-Be prepared to share the following if you want the call center vendor to consider a ‘pay for performance’ compensation structure.
+As a result, be prepared to share the 4 following items if you want the call center vendor to consider a ‘pay for performance’ compensation structure:

 Hourly plus pay for performance outbound call center pricing model

-Once a program is successfully tested, many outbound call centers will consider moving to a lower hourly rate in exchange for a defined incentive that enables the call center to earn a competitive total compensation based on the ongoing performance of the outbound program.
-At QCS we will often discount our hourly rate up to $5.00 in exchange for a tiered incentive that enables us to earn less, the same or more per hour based on the ongoing success of the program.
+Once a program is successfully tested, many outbound call centers will consider moving to a lower hourly rate in exchange for a defined incentive.
+This would enable the call center to earn a competitive total compensation based on the ongoing performance of the outbound program.
+At QCS, we will often discount our hourly rate up to $5.00 in exchange for a tiered incentive that enables us to earn less, the same, or more per hour based on the ongoing success of the program.

-For example, in exchange for lowering our hourly rate from $35.00 per hour down to $30.00 per hour, we will ask for an incentive like the following:
+For example, in exchange for lowering our hourly rate from $35.00 per hour down to $30.00 per hour, as a result, we may ask for an incentive like the following: